 Days of Mindfulness are a full day of practicing mindfulness, in the Plum Village style, as a community.
 Monks, nuns, and lay practitioners – Plum Village residents, guests, neighbors and friends – come together to listen to a Dharma Talk (ie. a teaching or ‘lecture’), and to practice sitting meditation, walking meditation, mindful eating, smiling and breathing together.

 The Dharma Talks will be given by a resident senior monastic Dharma Teacher, and from time to time we may watch a video of a past Dharma Talk by Thay (Thich Nhat Hanh).

 The day unfolds naturally, with as little guidance as possible, so everything can flow relaxingly.
 Days of Mindfulness in Plum Village are not structured as „mindfulness workshops“ or „classes“.

-Days of Mindfulness take place every Thursday and Sunday during general retreat weeks.
+Days of Mindfulness take place every Thursday and Sunday during seasonal „General Practice Weeks“.
 During the themed retreat weeks like June Retreat, Summer Opening (July), and Wake Up retreat (August), the monastery will not host a Day of Mindfulness.